Trurl0/pythozart/README.md

 ## Acknowledgments
-Thanks to Nina Aranda for musical consulting, if something doesn't sound right is my fault for not knowing enough theory nor having the time to learn it :/
+Thanks to Nina Aranda for musical consulting, if something doesn't sound right it's my fault for not knowing enough theory nor having the time to learn it :/

 ## FAQ: